Horseshoe Bay ferry terminal

-Establishment and expansion
+History

 In 1951, the Black Ball Line leased a wharf and began a service to Gibsons (later relocated to Langdale).
+The ferry landing at Horseshoe Bay opened on 11 August 1951, with the 48-car vessel Quillayute entering service.
 In 1953, a new route to Departure Bay in Nanaimo was established.
 In 1956, services to Bowen Island began when Black Ball replaced the Union Steamship Company of British Columbia.

 In 1961, the provincial government purchased the various Black Ball operations.
 In the late 1960s, the terminal was reconstructed and expanded.
 In 1976, a new upper deck loading ramp was built.

 In 2002, substantial improvements were completed at a cost of $39 million, which primarily addressed traffic awaiting embarkation on ferries.
 Holding stalls increased from 650 to 1,265 by absorbing former highway, removing a freeway bridge and truck runaway lane, and reconfiguring a highway interchange.
 Additional construction included a 450-car underground parkade and new buildings for foot passengers, amenities and maintenance.
 A $250 million upgrade of the terminal is planned for the 2020s.

-On March 28, 2022, the first seismic sensor for British Columbia's earthquake early warning system was installed at the Horseshoe Bay terminal.
+On 28 March 2022, the first seismic sensor for British Columbia's earthquake early warning system was installed at the Horseshoe Bay terminal.